Logius-standaarden/fsc-test-suite/manager.md

 Scenario: Submit a Contract
 When a Contract with a DelegatedServiceConnectionGrant is submitted by the Peer Then the Contract should be accepted

+# Manager-SubmitContract-7

+Scenario: Submit a Contract with a PeerRegistrationGrant and any other Grant When a Contract is submitted by the Peer
+Then the Contract should be rejected

+# Manager-SubmitContract-8
+Scenario: Submit a Contract with multiple PeerRegistrationGrants When a Contract is submitted by the Peer
+Then the Contract should be rejected

+# Manager-SubmitContract-9

+Scenario: Submit a Contract with a ServicePublicationGrant and any other Grant When a Contract is submitted by the Peer
+Then the Contract should be rejected

 # Manager-AcceptContract-1